 However, your preparation time for Tax should focus on working though the step-up guide on CABLE.
 Just like the step-up guide discussed above, this will show you how your TPS Tax knowledge will be built from your PoT knowledge.

 At TPS Tax it’s vital that you can bring different elements together to answer a larger linked topic.

-There are also bridging questions available on CABLE for Tax to help close the gap between PoT and Tax.
+There are also PoT step-up questions available on CABLE for Tax to help close the gap between PoT and Tax.